 (Bachelor of Arts or Bachelor of Science)

 An Individual Major is a self-designed program for students who find that their educational objectives cannot adequately be met by any of the University’s existing majors.
 The Individual Major allows students to incorporate courses from several academic areas into a unique program of study intended to prepare them for employment or graduate study in a specific field of interest.
-In keeping with the interdisciplinary mission of the University, all Individual Majors must consist of coherent programs of study that incorporate courses from several academic areas offered at UW-Green Bay.
+In keeping with the interdisciplinary mission of the University, all Individual Majors are strongly encouraged to incorporate courses from several academic areas offered at UW-Green Bay.

-The minimum requirements for an Individual Major include 30 credits of upper-level credits focused on an interdisciplinary theme, and an appropriate array of supporting courses.
+The minimum requirements for an Individual Major include 30 credits of upper-level credits focused on an area, and an appropriate array of supporting courses.
 Students should submit the proposal to the Associate Dean no later than the beginning of their junior year to ensure timely graduation.

-Additional information and assistance in planning an Individual Major is available from the Office of the Dean of the College of Arts, Humanities and Social Sciences and at http://www.uwgb.edu/liberal-arts/resources/individual-major.asp.
+Additional information and assistance in planning an Individual Major is available from the Office of the Dean of the College of Arts, Humanities, and Social Sciences.